 Parenting doesn’t get easier.
 It just gets different.

 There are challenges at every age.
-Sure, the challenges change and having an 9-year-old is a lot less physically taxing than having a baby.
-But the mental and emotional challenges of an 9-year-old girl are much more difficult than those of a baby who is soothed by a boob or a binky.
-And I’m not there yet, but I can only imagine the challenges of raising a teen.
+Sure, the challenges change and having a 13-year-old is a lot less physically taxing than having a baby.
+But the mental and emotional challenges of an 13-year-old girl are much more difficult than those of a baby who is soothed by a boob or a binky.